apache/druid/docs/ingestion/ingestion-spec.md

 ## `tuningConfig`

-Specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.
+You specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.

 For details, see the documentation for `tuningConfig` for each [ingestion method](./index.md#ingestion-methods).

 The following table lists the common tuning properties shared by all ingestion methods: